ahmadghizzawi/daily-proverbs-slack/README.md

 Daily proverbs is a Slack app that gets your team's day going with a few words of wisdom by sharing a collection well-known proverbs from different cultures along with their interpretations.

 ## Install
-To install the Slack app, please visit http://ahmadghizzawi.me/daily-proverbs-slack/.
+To install the Slack app, visit http://ahmadghizzawi.me/daily-proverbs-slack/.

 ## TODO
 - [ ] Add a comprehensive test suite for CI.